-This course is designed for students who are currently working with, or plan to work with, students from multilingual environments who are receiving instruction in their native language and/or in English as a second language.
-It is designed to provide prospective or in-service ESL teachers with theoretical background and practical experience in language testing and materials development for teaching English to speakers of other languages.
-The course provides a general background in language testing and assessment issues, opportunities to examine assessment instruments, and practical experience in developing and using formal and informal assessment measures.
-It also provides opportunities to locate, organize, evaluate, adapt, and create materials for a variety of language classroom purposes.
-Topics of the course include formal and informal methods of assessing language proficiency, test preparation, multifaceted classroom assessment, the use of rubrics to assess speaking, listening, reading and writing, interpretation of test results, remediation plans based on assessment, education intervention, conducting needs of analysis, effective lesson planning, task design, curriculum planning, syllabus design, and materials evaluation, adaptation, and development.
+The course identifies language testing and assessment issues, affords opportunities to examine assessment instruments, and provides practical experience in developing and using formal and informal assessment measures.
+Other areas addressed include formal and informal methods of assessing language proficiency, test preparation, multifaceted classroom assessment, the use of rubrics to assess speaking, listening, reading and writing, interpretation of test results, remediation plans based on assessment, education intervention, effective lesson and curriculum planning.
+There are ten observation hours in this course.